ember-learn/guides-source/guides/release/getting-started/quick-start.md

 }
 ```

-This code example uses the latest features in JavaScript,
+This code example uses a feature of JavaScript called Classes.
-some of which you may not be familiar with.
-Learn more with this [overview of the newest JavaScript features](https://ponyfoo.com/articles/es6).
+Learn more with this [overview of the latest JavaScript features](https://ponyfoo.com/articles/es6).

 In a route's `model()` method, you return whatever data you want to make available to the template.
 If you need to fetch data asynchronously,